 Even if you can’t book any trips yet, reading travel blogs is one of my favourite ways to find out about new destinations – obviously!
 Of course, if you’re reading this you are already aware of the power of travel blogs, but like all the travel industry at the moment, we are suffering as fewer people read about and book travel.

 I’d like to thank you for your continued support, and ask you to please help us out by sharing articles with friends and family, liking our posts on social media, and when you are ready to book please do come back to your favourite blogs and book through our links.
 In the meantime, most of us are still doing what we have always done, writing travel articles and sharing our favourite tips and destination advice!

 Take a Virtual Museum Tour

-Lots of museums around the world have decided to close their doors during the Coronavirus pandemic, and while no-one is allowed to visit in person, a lot of museums offer virtual tours so you can explore the exhibits and travel without leaving the house!
+Lots of museums around the world have closed their doors during the lockdown, and while no-one is allowed to visit in person, a lot of museums offer virtual tours so you can explore the exhibits and travel without leaving the house!
 Travel and Leisure have a good list of museums around the world, including the National Museum of Anthropology in Mexico City, the Uffizi Gallery in Florence and the British Museum in London.

 Write Your Dream Bucket List

 We can all dream, and once we are able to travel again there are a lot of destinations that will desperately need our tourist money!
 Now is the perfect time to revisit your bucket-list and discover some incredible destinations around the world.
 If you’re feeling creative, make a mood board and stick on beautiful pictures or get on Pinterest to create your Bucket List travel board.

 YOU MAY ALSO LIKE: Why India is on my Bucket List